Registration

 Registration Payment System is **NOW CLOSED**

 Please click ***HERE*** to register when the registration payment system is open.
 Pre-registration payment by all proposal authors and all co-authors is a precondition for proposal review.
-In mid-November, all proposals for which any authors/co-authors’ registration payments were not received by the due date are rejected.
-For the current cycle, pre-registration for students is $70, and for faculty is $100Onsite registration is $79 for students and $110 for faculty.
+In mid-October, all proposals for which any authors/co-authors’ registration payments were not received by the due date are rejected.
+For the current cycle, pre-registration for students is $90, and for faculty is $140.

 Please note that registration fees include membership dues.